Emilgardis/RCON-Web-Admin/README.md

 ### Project discontinued
-Because of lack of time, i must discontinue this project.
-It will stay online, it will probably work out of the box.
-Maybe someone can take over development for this project?!
-Feel free to fork it.
+Because of lack of time, the main developer has stopped maintaining this project.
+I'll try to work on it from time to time.

 # RCON Web Admin